AndKaminer/PartiVisionML/README.md

 ## Manual Annotation

-Use the golgi-annotate command like this:
+Use the pv-annotate command like this:

 ```
-    golgi-annotate manual {PATH TO IMAGE} -k {ROBOFLOW API_KEY}
+    pv-annotate manual {PATH TO IMAGE} -k {ROBOFLOW API_KEY}
 ```

 The roboflow API key can either be supplied at the beginning with the -k argument or